fhalab/evSeq/README.md

 6. If you design primers efficiently, you should be able to reuse the same sets for multiple different site-saturation positions.

 ## Library Preparation
-This section details generation of an ssSeq library.
+This section details generation of an deSeq library.
 It assumes you have already designed and ordered inner primers according to the protocol in the previous section.
 The stepwise library preparation protocol follows:

 1. One day before library prepartion, begin overnight cultures of your plates of site-saturation library variants.
 2. The next day, prepare Taq polymerase primary mastermix using the calculator found [here](./LibraryPrepCalculators/MastermixCalculator.xlsx).
 Note that "inner primer" refers to a 10 uM mixture of both the forward and reverse inner primers.